Isidore-Newman-School/Creative-Coding-2017/Git Instructions/2_cloning.md

 We will discuss these commands in the next section.
 For now, just know that you created a README.md file with the heading "# your-repo", initialized a local git repo, and subsequently pushed this local repo to GitHub.

-If that worked, you should now have a README.md file on your computer *and* online when you refresh the page of the `ccs2017-[your user name]` repo.
+**If that worked**, you should now have
+1. a README.md file on your computer
+2. a README.md online with the heading, `ccs2017-[your username]` when you refresh the page of the of online repo.
+E.g.:

   ![alt text](images/readmeup.png)